davydovanton/hanami-architecture/README.md

 ```

-Each domain should have specific namespace in container:
+Each domain should have a specific namespace in a container:
 ```ruby
 # in lib/container.rb
 require 'dry-container'